 In response to this loss, I usually let myself fall into the Christmas self-pity trap: Why do I feel this way?
 No one else feels like this.
 This is horrible, and it’ll never be better.

-It’s not sinful for you to feel un-Christmassy.
-It’s okay if you believe you’ve lost your Christmas spirit.
-You can’t force yourself to feel a certain way, but you can force yourself to focus on the truth about Christmas.
+Of course, it’s not sinful for you to feel un-Christmassy.
+You can’t force yourself to feel a certain way, but you can focus on the truth about Christmas regardless of how you feel.
+And this is the truth about Christmas:

-“Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (which means, God with us).”
+“Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel (which means, God with us).”
 (Matthew 1:23 ESV)

 God wanted to be with us.
 In our midst.
 Here.